 As stated in a previous chapter in this book, “Contradictions and Double-Standards,” I heard a pastor once try to tell a clever story about a man who challenged God on who could make a better man.
 When the man reached down to the dirt to begin making a man, as God supposedly did, God responded, “Make your own dirt.”
 I know this pastor thought he was being really clever with this story, and he even got a few chuckles from the congregation.
-The problem is, his logic is incorrect, because nothing is ever created or destroyed.
+The problem is, his logic is incorrect, because the first law of thermodynamics states that energy cannot be created or destroyed in an isolated system.
+This would include the particular form of energy known as dirt.
 All things are ultimately nothing more than different manifestations of the same One – ALL.
-That is the only true “eternal” if you will – ALL, which has always been and will forever be.
+That is the only true “eternal” if you will – ALL, or the cosmos, which has always been and will forever be.
 ALL was never created.
 ALL never began, and will never end, and only manifests itself in countless forms.
 This is the only view of reality which does not contradict itself – the fact and truth of oneness, and with it, timelessness.
 What we call “creation” is not the manifestation of something out of “nothing,” but the re-arrangement of that which is pre-existing always.
 Therefore, the idea of traditional “creation” as something coming from nothing supposedly “willed” into existence by a separate God from creation as found in Judeo-Christian belief is the exact same contradiction, and is therefore not true.
 Since there can be no beginning and no end to ALL, due to the fact something can always only come from that which is preexisting to itself, including the universe, I have been quite taken with Lawrence M. Krauss’ assertion in his book, “A Universe from Nothing,” which states the universe could have come “from nothing.”

 As I listen to many atheists, it is quite striking to me how often they sound no different than their theistic adversaries they so ardently criticize.
 I have as little regard for traditional religious doctrine as any atheist, but virtually all theists and atheists fall into the exact same trap of believing time, space, and ego are all fundamental realities, when they are not.
 It is this assumption of the fundamental reality of ego, and with it, the belief in the illusions of time and space, of “beginnings” and “endings,” which is the entire problem for those who fall on both sides of the argument, whether one believes in God or not.